-This course helps students understand how to align logistics decisions with an underlying business strategy.
+This course makes students aware of the role of logistics in managing cost and customer service.
+It helps students understand how to align logistics decisions with an underlying business strategy.
 Students will become acquainted with fundamental logistics planning tasks.
-The course enables them to analyze logistics decisions by means of quantitative techniques and to make the right trade-offs between different performance criteria.
+They will also become familiar with relevant analytics tools and concepts.
+The course enables students to analyze logistics decisions by means of quantitative techniques and to make the right trade-offs between different performance criteria.